AngelC-linux/GabybotTSJ/README.md

-# ChatSocialService
+# ChatSocialService or GabybotTSJ
 -----------------------------
 ## Licence
 This project is licensed under the Apache License 2.0, See the LICENSE file for more details.
 -----------------------------
-ChatSocialServiceTecmm is a project simplifies the management of the social service department.
+GabybotTSJ is a project simplifies the management of the social service department.

 ### 1. **Setting up your environment:**
 - complete your own virtual environment and install all libraries.